Code-Recipe/Java_Object-oriented_Programming/Chapter5/Chapter5.md

 BankAccount c = new CheckingAccount(500);

-1. Which method call will cause an error?
+1.Which method call will cause an error?

 (A) b.deposit(200);